andyivanhoe/b2b_DV_intensity/README.md

 Forked this code in November 2017, with Doug and myself tinkering to achieve my image processing needs.

-Renamed this repo 2017-11-15 to represent divergence from the purpose of Claire's orginal code
+Cloned and made into this new repo on 2017-11-15 to represent divergence from the purpose of Claire's orginal code

 Getting started: